sbonelo031fay/sbonelo031fay/README.md

 A browser-based tool using **HTML**, **CSS**, and **JavaScript** to generate vehicle registration numbers in South African format.

 📱 **Water Outage App** – *[Team Tech Nomads]*
-A mobile app built with **React Native (Expo)** for managing water outage schedules, with chat, refill maps, and admin dashboards.
-Uses **Firebase** for backend services.
+A mobile app **currently under development** using **React Native (Expo)**.
+It aims to help users track water outage schedules, locate nearby refill stations, chat with admins, and view updates.
+The app uses **Firebase** for authentication, database, and storage.

 🧠 **Quiz App**
 An interactive quiz built using **HTML**, **CSS**, and **JavaScript** with dynamic question rendering and a countdown timer.